-When a red symbol appears, a warning tone will sound consecutively three times.
+When a red symbol appears, a warning tone will sound three times in succession.
 The symbol continues to flash until the malfunction has been repaired.
-If there are more than one priority 1 malfunctions, the symbols appear one after the other for about two seconds.
+If there is more than one malfunction, the symbols appear one after the other for about two seconds.

-- The message for a malfunction can be shown by pressing on the left knob. - During route guidance on vehicles with a navigation system, the warning symbol is shown in the field above.
+- The message for a malfunction can be shown by pressing on the left knob. - · During route guidance on vehicles with a navigation system, the warning symbol is shown in the field above.